iccqtt/CoffeeMachine-alexa/README.md

 ### AWS Lambda
  * Create a new AWS Lambda function (make sure the region matches!) using the code provided in the ```AWS_Lambda``` folder.
  * You will need to create an API to control environment variables on Lambda.
-The URL for this API must be placed on ```lambda_function.py``` on *line 332*, otherwise it won't work.
 (More on this below)
  * Environment variables used by Lambda (must be created):
  ```
  coffelevel         //Stores how much coffee is readily available in the machine